WeblateOrg/weblate/docs/admin/management.rst

     python ./manage.py list_versions

-If you've installed Weblate using PIP installer or by :file:`./setup.py` script, the :command:`weblate` is installed to your path and you can use it to control
+If you've installed Weblate using PIP installer or by :file:`./setup.py` script, the :command:`weblate` is installed to your path (or virtualenv path) and you can use it to control Weblate:
-Weblate:

 .. code-block:: sh